HomeLatest NewsGovTechPunjab Police bag e-gov award for AI powered criminal search mobile app 'PAIS'

 Register Now →

 Atul Rai, Co-Founder & CEO of Staqu said, “We’d like to congratulate the Punjab Police Department on their win at the SMART Policing Awards by FICCI.
 The state police force has shown unprecedented enthusiasm towards adopting the latest tech initiatives in its fight against crime.
-At Staqu, we were honoured to collaborate with the Punjab police and work on an AI solution to help the police forces digitize and automate their operations.
+At Staqu, we were honoured to collaborate with the Punjab police and work on an solution to help the police forces digitize and automate their operations.
 It has been our constant endeavour to solve real-world problem with artificial intelligence and we shall continue to strive for the same.”

 Get the day's headlines from Tech Observer straight in your inbox